Task Force 17: Battle of the Coral Sea

 The rendezvous took place on 1 May, but Fitch advised Fletcher that he "did not expect to complete fueling till noon on 4 May."
 Fletcher moved TF17 further to the northwest.
-RADM Fitch was advised by RADM Fletcher of a second rendezvous, scheduled for 4 May and would have the Australian cruisers HMAS Australia (D84) and HMAS Hobart (D63) join with TF44.
+RADM Fitch was advised by RADM Fletcher of a second rendezvous, scheduled for 4 May and would have the Australian cruisers and join with TF44.

 As the American Task Forces were refueling, attempting to move to favorable positions in order to intercept incoming Japanese forces, Japan launched the Invasion of Tulagi, part of Operation Mo.
 Upon receiving notice regarding the Japanese invasion of Tulagi, RADM Fletcher ordered TF17 to head there, hoping for arrival on the morning of 4 May.

 By 06:30, 4 May, Yorktown made the first of three strikes at around 08:15, assaulting Japanese shipping in the harbor.
 After completing the strikes, Fletcher moved south to rendezvous with Fitch and RADM John Gregory Crace or TF44.

 Lexington was lost during the battle while Yorktown was hit by a bomb.
 The hit reduced Yorktown's speed to 24 knots.
 By 12:30 TF17, with the remainder of Lexington's aircraft on Yorktown, were forced to return to Pearl Harbor.
 For the Japanese aircraft carriers, Shokaku had been severely damaged and returned to Truk.
 The second carrier, Zuikaku, also left, as it was low on aircraft, fuel, and personnel.
 As a result, Admiral Inouye ordered for the Moresby invasion to be postponed and for the ships to retire.

-Fletcher and TF17 returned to Pearl Harbor where Yorktown was serviced in preparation for the Battle of Midway.
+Fletcher and TF17 returned to Pearl Harbor where Yorktown went into dry-dock.
+The damage that the ship had received during the battle was estimated to require at least two weeks of repairs; however, working around the clock, the damage was patched sufficiently to allow Yorktown to return to sea in 48 hours.